Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Impacts of the Energy Transition on Load Limits in Low-Voltage Grids

 \subsubsection{Scenario Setup}

-Future developments are represented by energy transition pathways.
-The current state in 2025 is considered as a reference and the target years are 2030, 2035, 2040 and 2045.
-Each year is analyzed for both the urban and the rural network.
-For each target year, the three alternative energy transition pathways “Agora”, “Fraunhofer” and the “German Federal Government” are considered as described in \autoref{subsec:data_basis}.
-These pathways are not variants of the same scenario but represent conceptually different development trajectories.
-All simulated test scenarios are listed in Table \ref{tab:scenarios}.
+Future developments are represented by the Federal Government energy transition pathway described in \autoref{subsec:data_basis}.
+The current state in 2025 serves as the reference.
+The target years are 2030, 2035, 2040, and 2045.
+Each year is analysed for both the urban and the rural network, yielding the ten scenarios listed in \autoref{tab:scenarios}.

-Each of the 26 scenarios listed in \autoref{tab:scenarios} is simulated for all three equipment quality levels defined in \autoref{tab:equipment-levels}, yielding a total of $26 \times 3 = 78$ scenario--equipment combinations.
+Each of the ten scenarios is simulated for all three equipment quality levels defined in \autoref{tab:equipment-levels}, yielding a total of \mbox{$10 \times 3 = 30$} scenario-equipment combinations.